 - Make your changes.
-If you're prevented from making a change, it means that change could break an existing flow.
+If you're prevented from making a change, it means that change could break an existing flow on another canvas.
 There are a few ways you can still make the change:

 - Use the Usage tab to find where the step is used, remove it from the flow, and then come back and make the change.

 - Create a new version of the step, leaving the existing version intact.
 You can then look at the Usage tab for the previous version and switch the version used in those flows, if appropriate.
 Keep in mind that if you make a breaking change, it might cause flows to break when users update the flow to use the new version.